 She learned about Saint John’s through a fellow graduate of the transitional living program and after some time on the waitlist, Amelia arrived at Saint John’s.
 “The first two weeks were hard,” she said with a smile, as she amusingly reflected back on her early days in the program.
 Adjusting to the highly structured routine, which includes a broad array of mandatory as well as voluntary classes, was a challenge.
 However, Amelia soon came to appreciate the daily routine, and has worked hard to meet the demands of the program, growing her skill set and reclaiming her identity and independence a little bit more each day.
 The unique, holistic, individualized approach to self-help at Saint John’s has allowed Amelia the freedom to begin her life anew and maintain her sobriety.
 She proudly shared that, as of the date of our interview, she had been clean and sober for two years.

 At Saint John’s, Amelia and her daughter, Iris, can sleep safely at night while she heals from past trauma and rebuilds her life anew.
 After finishing a recent budget creation assignment, Amelia is now looking forward to meeting her 45-words-per-minute typing goal.
 She smiled as she told me how she was a bit nervous, but mostly excited for her job at Plates, one of Saint John’s three social enterprises.
 This will provide her with on-the-job training, which she can add to the resume she is currently building.
 Amelia is happy to see her daughter, now two, learning and growing, and looks forward to the brighter future that awaits them both as she rediscovers the valuable, strong and independent woman she truly is.

-Saint John’s Volunteer and Guest Blogger
+By Kendra Hall, Saint John’s Volunteer and Guest Blogger